-Nice example of the first edition of Vancouver's chart of the Northwest Coast of America of Alaska showing the region from Mount St. Elias and Mt Fairweather to Cape Decision, Stika, Juneau and Prince Frederick Sound.
-The map is chart 5 from the first edition of Vancouver's Voyage of Discovery to the North Pacific Ocean.
-Vancouver's voyage to the Northwest Coast of America is best described as the last major explorations of the North Pacific.
+Nice example of the first edition of Vancouver's chart of the Northwest Coast of America centered on Cooks Inlet and extending south to Kodiak Island and Trinity Isles.
+The tracks of Vancouver's voyage are shown on a daily basis.
+The map was prepared by George Robinson in London to illustrate the first edition of Vancouver's Voyage of Discovery to the North Pacific Ocean…published in London.
+Vancouver's voyage to the Northwest Coast of America is best described as the last major exploration of the North Pacific.
 Thereafter, subsequent discoveries were primarily incidental to voyages in pursuit of commerce and fur trade.
 Vancouver began his career as a midshipman on James Cook's second expedition.
 As commander of his own fleet in three seasons, he demonstrated that there was no link between Hudson's Bay and the Pacific, and his charts of the lower Columbia River aided Lewis and Clark in the final stages of their overland expedition.
-This map is the general map illustrating Vancouver's explorations, from the French Octavo edition of the report of his voyages.
 There is amazing detail considering the scale, and many places are named.
-Wagner NW Coast pp 239-250.
-A bit of spotting and minor split and offsetting, but generally a nice example.
+A fine example.

 George Vancouver (1757–1798), a naval officer and explorer, grew up in King’s Lynn, England, the youngest of six children.
 After entering the Royal Navy in 1771, he served in both the second and third great exploratory voyages of James Cook.
 During Cook’s second voyage, a three-year quest to find a legendary southern continent, Vancouver received instruction from the astronomer William Wales.
 During Cook’s third voyage, to the Pacific Northwest, Vancouver was part of the first known group of Europeans to land on the coast of present-day British Columbia.